Managing weeds in grazing pastures

 Declared pest plants in Queensland

 Queensland has 3 classes of declared pest plants that are targeted for control because they could have serious economic, environmental or social impacts.
-Landowners have legal responsibilities under the Land Protection (Pest and Stock Route Management) Act 2002 to control declared pest plants.
+Landowners have legal responsibilities under the Land Protection (Pest and Stock Route Management) Act 2002 (PDF, 709KB) to control declared pest plants.

 Reducing weeds in new pastures